Updated: Apr 29

 resulting in spiritual ears that hear

-and hearts that willingly obey.
+and a heart that willingly obeys.